Problem

 The Insurer's Dilemma in Early Insurance Markets

-Early insurers faced a significant dilemma.
+Early insurers faced a significant dilemma caused by moral hazard.
 To remain profitable, they needed to accurately price risk.
-However, the very act of providing insurance changed the behavior of the insured party in a way that was difficult to observe.
-An insured merchant, for example, might be less vigilant against piracy or storms.
-This 'hidden action' meant the insurer's initial risk assessment became unreliable after the policy was sold, creating a fundamental challenge for the sustainability of the insurance market.
+However, the act of providing insurance often changed the insured party's behavior in unobservable ways.
+For example, a fully insured merchant might be less vigilant against piracy or storms.
+These "hidden actions" meant the insurer's initial risk assessments became unreliable after a policy was sold, creating a fundamental problem for the sustainability of early insurance markets.

 0